riadvice/bbbeasy/bbbeasy-docs/guides/user-guide/introduction/Rooms.md

 1. Go to the Rooms page
 2. Choose a room and click on it to access to the room details page
 3. Click on the start or join button
-4. The start  will start and join the meeting its own room settings
+4. The meeting will be started with its own setting

 ![Rooms](/img/start.png)